Possession (1981 film): Plot

 Heinrich calls Mark and begs him to pick him up.
 Mark stops by Anna's apartment first and discovers the body parts; the creature, however, is gone.
-Mark meets Heinrich at the bar where he murders him, but stages it as an accidental death in the bathroom stall.
+Mark meets Heinrich at the bar, where he murders him but stages it as an accidental death in the bathroom stall.
 He then sets Anna's apartment on fire before fleeing on Heinrich's motorcycle.
-At home, he finds Anna's friend Margie on the point of death as she emerges from the lift, bleeding from knife wounds.
-She dies; he drags the body inside where Anna greets him, and the two have sex in the kitchen.
-Afterward, he makes plans to cover up Margie's death.
+At home, he finds Anna's friend Margit on the brink of death as she emerges from the lift, bleeding from knife wounds.
+She dies; he drags the body inside, where Anna greets him, and the two have sex in the kitchen.
+Afterward, he makes plans to cover up Margit’s death.
 He then discovers Anna having sex with the creature.
-Heinrich's mother phones Mark asking about her son.
-When he goes to meet with her, she commits suicide by taking several pills.
+Heinrich's mother phones Mark, asking about her son.
+When he goes to meet with her, she dies by suicide by overdosing on pills.

-The next day, as Mark wanders the street, his former business associates pressure him to rejoin them.
-He is evasive and returns to Margie's apartment to find it surrounded by police and his former employers.
+As Mark wanders the street the next day, his former associates pressure him to rejoin them.
+He is evasive and returns to Margit’s apartment to find it surrounded by police and his former employers.
 He stages a distraction, allowing someone to sneak away in his car, but he is wounded in the ensuing shootout.
-Fleeing on the motorbike, he has a horrific accident and races into a building where he is pursued by Anna, the police, and his business associates.
-Anna reveals the creature, now fully formed as Mark's doppelgänger.
-Mark raises his gun to shoot it but he and Anna are gunned down by a hail of bullets from the police below.
+Fleeing on the motorbike, he has a horrific accident and races into a building, where he is pursued by Anna, the police, and his associates.
+Anna reveals the creature, now fully formed a doppelgänger of Mark with green eyes.
+Mark raises his gun to shoot it, but a hail of bullets from the police below strikes him and Anna down.
 Bloodied and dying, Anna lies atop Mark and uses his gun to shoot herself.
-She dies in his arms and he jumps to his death through the stairwell.
-The doppelgänger flees through the roof.
+She dies in his arms, and he jumps to his death down the stairwell.
+The doppelgänger heads up the stairs, encountering a young woman.
+He gives her Mark's gun and instructs her to fire on his pursuers so he can get away.
+As if in a trance, she complies.
+The doppelgänger leaves her and flees through the roof.

-Later, Helen is at the flat babysitting Bob when the doorbell rings.
+Helen is at the flat babysitting Bob when the doorbell rings.
 Bob implores her not to open the door, but Helen ignores him.
-From outside, the sound of sirens, planes, and explosions fill the air.
-Bob races through the flat into the bathroom, where he floats in the bathtub face-down, drowning himself.
-The silhouette of Mark's doppelgänger is seen from the frosted glass door.
-Helen stares, her eyes shining.
+Bob races through the flat into the bathroom, where he submerges himself in the bathtub face-down, drowning himself.
+The sounds of sirens, planes, and explosions fill the air outside.
+The silhouette of Mark's doppelgänger is seen from the frosted glass door as Helen stares straight ahead, her eyes shining.